diaspora/north-star/contents/install/manual/guided/system_preparation.md

 subtitle: Get your system ready for diaspora*
 ---

-These steps get your system ready for diaspora\* by installing required packages, setting up the database server, and setting up Ruby.
+These steps get your system ready for diaspora\* by installing required packages, setting up the database server, and required permissions.

 ## Install dependencies